Joe0x7F/LMT87/README.md

 Please note that the value of VDD used to create "Table 3.
 LMT87 Transfer Table" in LMT87.pdf is not given in LMT87.pdf.

 The two LMT87LPG characteristic equations above get closest to the values in Table 3 of LMT87.pdf when VDD is as large as possible (VDD = +5.5V max.).
+I.e., the larger VDD is the better.

 # Another good analog temperature sensor: